starreeze/efuf/readme.md

 python finetune/train.py --model llava --llava_path /path/to/llava --wandb_user starreeze
 ```

-After training, the checkpoint will be saved in `checkpoints/model_name/run_name`.
 You can also look into `common/args.py` to see all the arguments.

 ### Evaluation